MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 - Applications on Azure Virtual Machines: Run Oracle enterprise applications, such as Siebel, PeopleSoft, JD Edwards, E-Business Suite, or customized WebLogic Server applications on Azure infrastructure.

 - Oracle Standard Edition or Enterprise Edition Databases on Azure Virtual Machines.
 Thereby you deploy your Oracle Database on a Virtual Machine.
 There are several options available from self-managed to managed Databases.
-If you prefer a managed databse solution please review [Tessel](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/tessellinc1655919615020.tessell_database_service?tab=overview).
+If you prefer a managed database solution, please review [Tessell](https://azuremarketplace.microsoft.com/marketplace/apps/tessellinc1655919615020.tessell_database_service?tab=overview).

 - Oracle Database@Azure: Oracle Database@Azure is an Oracle database service running on Oracle Cloud Infrastructure (OCI), colocated in Microsoft data centers.